Common side effects

 - fluttering, racing or pounding heart, or feeling like it is 'skipping beats'.

 If you get any of these symptoms after your Pfizer or Novavax vaccination, promptly get medical help — for example from your doctor or after-hours medical service.
-You will not have to pay for this.

 You can also call Healthline on 0800 358 5453 at any time to get advice.